-Learn about the World of Big Data
+Learn about the World of Diversified Data

-- Mathematical statistics, which focuses on knowledge in the theoretical underpinnings of statistics and probability to prepare students to continue onto graduate studies in statistics or data analytics.
+- Mathematical statistics: This concentration is designed for students interested in mastering the theoretical underpinnings of statistics and probability; this concentration is recommended for students who intend to continue graduate studies in statistics or whose main focus is on research.

 Undergraduate students in our program are required to complete a senior capstone project.
 They work in teams to address research questions.
 These projects help students develop an understanding of research methodology and promote critical and innovative thinking.